bsglicker/4D-Image-Analysis/README.md

 To use these plugins, simply place the .class files in a folder inside the "plugins" folder in your ImageJ director.

-I have also provided a PDF file explaining how to use the plugins for an image analysis project.
+I have also provided a PDF file called "Editing and Processing 4D Movies".
+It explains how to use the plugins for an image analysis project.